josephcappadona/opinion-mining-amazon-reviews/README.md

 * Compile double propagation output into tables + graphics for analysis

 * Build functions to look at correlation between opinion word sentiment and the propability that the word occurs in a positive review vs negative review, possibly use this information (or VADER information) in lieu of how sentiment is propgated in the NN->JJ case (Intra-review Rule)

+* change example category to one with smaller files